fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.AzureStackAdmin/v1.2.6/Add-AzureRMUsageConnection.md

 # Add-AzureRMUsageConnection

 ## SYNOPSIS
-The Add-AzureRMUsageConnection cmdlet adds an usage connection details for a resource provider.
+Adds an usage connection details for a resource provider.
-The cmdlet gets the storage account information where the resource provider is storing the usage records.
-This information is given to the usage service through this cmdlet.
-Usage Service will retrieve the usage records periodically from the storage account information provided

 ## SYNTAX